Tutorial to learn how to take macro photographs – “Macro photography.”

-You will therefore be only a few centimeters away from your subject (less than 10).
-This can cause shadow problems when you have your back facing the sun.
+Macro photography lenses from 50 mm to 70 mmThese lenses are generally outstanding and versatile.
+Their prices are not high, but the focal distance is relatively short.
+You will, therefore, only be a few centimeters away from your subject (less than 10 cm), which could cause shadow problems when you have your back facing the sun.

-Macro photography lenses from 90 mm to 105 mmExcellent in terms of image quality, these intermediate focal lengths are the most versatile and allow a longer distance between the lens and the subject.
+Macro photography lenses from 90 mm to 105 mmExcellent in terms of image quality, these intermediate focal lengths are the most versatile, and allow a longer distance between the lens and the subject.

 Macro lenses from 150 mm to 180 mmThese represent the high-end macro lenses.
 Their prices are much higher, but their development distances are ideal for approaching delicate subjects.